kyma-project/kyma/docs/kyma/13-06-unable-create-helm.md

 If you try to install Kyma using your own image and the installation freezes at the `ContainerCreating` step, it means that the Installer cannot start because a required set of client-server certificates is not found in the system.

 The `my-kyma.yaml` file contains two `image` fields.
 One of them defines the Tiller TLS certificates image and cannot be edited.
-Make sure that you edit the field that defines the URL of the Installer image.
+Edit the field that defines the URL of the Installer image.

 ```
 # This field defines the Tiller TLS certificates image URL.
 Do not edit.